Israel declares war, bombards Gaza and battles to dislodge Hamas fighters after surprise attack

 The captives are known to include soldiers and civilians, including women, children and older adults — mostly Israelis but also some people of other nationalities.
 The Israeli military said only that the number of captives is “significant.”

-As many as 1,000 Hamas fighters were involved in Saturday morning’s assault, U.S. Secretary of State Antony Blinken said, speaking on ABC’s “This Week.”
+The Israeli military estimated 1,000 Hamas fighters took part in Saturday's initial incursion.
 The high figure underscored the extent of planning by the militant group ruling Gaza, which has said it launched the attack in response to mounting Palestinian suffering under Israel's occupation and blockade of Gaza.

 The gunmen rampaged for hours, gunning down civilians and snatching people in towns, along highways and at a techno music festival attended by thousands in the desert.
 The rescue service Zaka said it removed about 260 bodies from the festival, and that number was expected to rise.
 It was not clear how many of those bodies were already included in Israel’s overall toll.